Fanny Gates: The Conductivity of the Air Due to the Sulphate of Quinine

 In 1909, Gates researched and published her PhD thesis, a 12-page work, entitled "The Conductivity of Air Caused by Certain Chemical Changes", on the effect that heated quinine has on conductivity.
 In this paper Gates thoroughly researched the phenomenon where heating quinine raised the conductivity of the surrounding air in a series of controlled tests, expanding on her previous work in On the nature of certain radiations from the sulphate of quinine.
 Gates eventually concluded that while quinine did indeed have the reported effect on air conductivity, several other compounds are present in the sulphate solution that the initial concept was based on, which would have a small interfering effect as the heating process progressed.

 Death

-Fanny Gates continued to work until her passing in Chicago on February 24, 1931.
+Fanny Gates continued to work until her death in Chicago on February 24, 1931.
 While the cause of her death was either undetermined or unreported, like many early scientists working with radioactive materials, it has been written that her death may have been due to a radiation-related disease.